restaurant-managment.

 Income

 Income is especially important as far as the restaurant’s chart of accounts’ value is concerned.
-Income is basically any money that flows into the business in the form of revenue from sales.
+Income is any money that flows into the business in the form of revenue from sales.

-The income section details all the various avenues that the business is earning income, which can be highly advantageous in figuring out what food is selling and what isn’t.
+The income section details all the various avenues through which the business is earning income, which can be highly advantageous in figuring out what food is selling and what isn’t.
 For example, you can make sub-categories for the dishes the restaurant offers, and compare the income generated by various items on the menu.

 This can help you better plan your ingredient inventory and focus your marketing on the products that appear to be selling the best.
 And that’s just one major benefit of creating a restaurant chart of accounts.